the-anna-project/annad/doc/evaluation/mind.md

 ### ballance system
 The ballance system describes the amount of impulses and how harmonic or extreme the distribution of these currently is.
 That way the state of an organism can be represented.
-Extremes of impulse occurence cause the organism to die.
+Extremes of impulse occurrence cause the organism to die.
 Extremes can be seen as low or high.

 No impulses at all represent a low extreme.
 No impulses going through an